bcgov/cas-registration/docs/backend/test.md

    - This method asserts that the label of a given field matches the expected label.
    - If the field is a `ManyToOneRel` or `ManyToManyRel`, it checks the verbose name of the related model instead.
+     **Note:** This is particularly relevant if you are using Django views or the Django admin interface, where the field labels are displayed to the user.
+For example, if you have a field named `first_name`, you may want to display it as `First Name` in the admin interface.

 3. **`assertFieldMaxLength(self, instance, field_name, expected_max_length)`**: